-This program is for children who have been neglected, abused, or mistreated in any way by one or both parents.
+This program is for children who have been neglected, abused, or mistreated in any way by one or both parents and need asylum.

 Is There A Minimum Age A Child Must Be To Be Eligible To Apply For SIJ?

 In Texas, there are 2 steps for a child to be eligible to apply for their Special Immigrant Juvenile Status, the first step is that we have to go to the family court in the county where the child resides.

 The deadline in Texas is when that child turns 18 years of age, so we have to do the whole process in family court before they turn 18.

 There is no deadline as is the case with USCIS, there are different rules that control who can apply with USCIS.